Skip to main content

 The Sprint Shelters

-Over 95 enhanced bus shelters designed specifically to improve both the comfort and safety of bus users will also be introduced along the corridor – granting easy access to vehicles, reducing bus stopping times and allowing for more reliable onward travel.
+Over 95 enhanced bus shelters designed specifically to improve both the comfort and safety of bus users are being introduced along the corridor – allowing easy access to vehicles, reducing bus stopping times and enabling for more reliable onward travel.

 Find out more about the Sprint bus shelters.